The amazing rock village + castle of Monsanto, Portugal

-Whilst visiting my brother-in-law who is now resident in Portugal, we took a half day trip to Monsanto mountain after visiting the amazing nearby fossil mountains of Penha Garcia in the morning.
+Whilst visiting my brother-in-law who is now resident in Portugal, we took a half-day trip to Monsanto mountain after visiting the amazing nearby fossil mountains of Penha Garcia in the morning.

-In this blog post I’ll share what we discovered at Monsanto in Portugal and lots of our incredible travel photos of the rock village, boulder houses and castle!
+In this blog post, I’ll share what we discovered at Monsanto in Portugal and lots of our incredible travel photos of the rock village, boulder houses and castle!

-Monsanto boulder houses + castle
+Monsanto boulder houses and castle!

 We knew there was a castle on top of the mountain, but had no idea that we would see the most incredible village we’ve ever seen on the walk up to Monsanto Castle.